 Any tax collected by the taxable person more than the tax due on such supplies must be credited to the Government account.
 The law makes explicit provision for the person who has borne the incidence of tax to file refund claim in accordance with the provisions of Section 54 of the CGST Act, 2017.

-Casual/Non-resident taxable person has to pay tax in advance at the time of registration.
+A casual/Non-resident taxable person has to pay tax in advance at the time of registration.
 Refund may become due to such persons at the end of the registration period because the tax paid in advance may be more than the actual tax liability on the supplies made by them during the period of validity of registration period.
 The law envisages refund to such categories of taxable persons also.
 But the amount of excess advance tax shall not be refunded unless such person has filed all the returns due during the time their registration was effective.
 It is only after such compliance that refund will be granted.

 An enabling mechanism has been introduced in Section 15 of the IGST Act, 2017 whereby an international tourist procuring goods in India, may while leaving the country seek refund of integrated tax paid by them.
-The term, “tourist” has been defined and refers to any person who is not normally a resident of India and who enters India for a stay of not more than 6 months for legitimate non-immigrant purposes.
+The term, “tourist” has been defined and refers to any person who is not normally resident in India and who enters India for a stay of not more than 6 months for legitimate non-immigrant purposes.

 Talking about unjust enrichment, a presumption is always drawn that the businessman will shift the incidence of tax to the final consumer.
 This is because GST is an indirect tax whose incidence is to be borne by the consumer.
-It is for this reason that every claim of refund (barring specified exceptions) needs to pass the test of unjust enrichment.
+It is for this reason that every claim of refund (barring specified exceptions) need to pass the test of unjust enrichment.
 And every such claim if sanctioned is first transferred to the Consumer Welfare Fund.
-The GST law makes this test inapplicable in case of refund of accumulated ITC, refund on account of exports, refund of payment of wrong tax (integrated tax instead of central tax plus state tax and vice versa), refund of tax paid on a supply, which is not provided or when refund voucher is issued or if the applicant shows that he has not passed on the incidence of tax to any other person.
-In all other cases, the test of unjust enrichment needs to be satisfied for the claim to be paid to the applicant.
+The GST law makes this test inapplicable in case of refund of accumulated ITC, refund on account of exports, refund of payment of wrong tax (integrated tax instead of central tax plus state tax and vice versa), refund of tax paid on a supply which is not provided or which refund voucher is issued or if the applicant shows that he has not passed on the incidence of tax to any other person.
+In all other cases the test of unjust enrichment needs to be satisfied for the claim to be paid to the applicant.
 For crossing the bar of unjust enrichment, if the refund claim is less than Rs.2 Lakhs, then a self-declaration of the applicant to the effect that the incidence of tax has not been passed to any other person will suffice to process the refund claim.
 For refund claims exceeding Rs.
 2 Lakhs, a certificate from a Chartered Accountant/Cost Accountant will have to be given.

-In case the claim is sought to be rejected by the Proper Officer, a notice has to be given online to the applicant stating the ground on which the refund is sought to be rejected.
+In case the claim is sought to be rejected by the proper officer, a notice has to be given online to the applicant stating the ground on which the refund is sought to be rejected.
 The applicant needs to respond online within 15 days from the receipt of such notice.
 Thus no claim can be rejected without putting the applicant to notice.

 The refund claim, wherever due, will be directly credited to the bank account of the applicant.
 The applicant need not come to the authorities to collect the cheques or for any other issues relating to the refund claim.